-The Morrison Community Hospital rehabilitation department offers inpatient and outpatient therapies to individuals needing physical therapy, speech therapy, and occupational therapy.
+The Morrison Community Hospital rehabilitation department offers inpatient and outpatient therapy to individuals needing physical, occupational, speech, and massage therapy.
 Our rehabilitation team is highly regarded and referred to by many area physicians and facilities.

 - Basic mobility training (bed mobility, transfers, ambulation)